patschwagler-c3/istanbul-example/README.md

 ```

 ## output of the coverage data
+See coverage.json and coverage-final.json for the generated coverage data

 ## command to instrument the code
 When running tests using istanbul command from the command line, the instrumented code is not persisted when generating reports.